 Dr. George Camelon Munro was born on the 2nd of October, 1874 near Glanworth, Middlesex County, the 4th of 6 children born to John Munro and the former Cristina McCaul.
-His siblings were; Archibald, Malcolm Russell, John, Kenneth Edward and Maggie.
-Dr. Munro, his brothers and his sister grew up on a farm.
+His siblings were; Archibald Munro, Malcolm Russell Munro, John Munro, Kenneth Edward Munro and Maggie Munro.
+Dr. Munro and his brothers and sister grew up on a farm.

 Dr. Munro married Margaret Wardrop Galbraith on the 30th of April, 1906 in Windsor, Ontario.
 Mrs. Munro was born in Toronto on the 1st of September, 1871.
 She was the 9th of 10 children born to William Galbraith and the former Janet Wright.
 Her father was a merchant and her siblings were; John, Jennie, Christian “Tina”, William, Robert, Janet “Jessie”, Catherine, James and Ronald (who died as an infant).
 At the time of their marriage, Mrs. Munro lived in Toronto and Dr. Munro was residing in Glanworth (Middlesex County).